 Remove the Old Floppy Disk Drive

 There are three screws mounting the assembly to the bottom of the case.
-Remove these three screws, being careful not to lose the small metal bushings.
+Remove these screws, being careful not to lose the small metal bushings.
 You’ll be able to remove the floppy disk assembly once the screws are removed.

 However, before you remove it, you should also carefully unstick the ribbon cable from the metal drive bay.
-The ribbon cable is adhered with a mild adhesive, and will come off easily as long as you apply even pressure.
+The ribbon cable is bonded with a mild adhesive, and will come off easily as long as you apply even pressure.

 Disconnect the Ribbon Cable

 These ribbon cables are referred to as Low Insertion Force (or LIF) cables.
 You can remove them by simply pulling them out of their connector.
 There are no latches.
-It’s much easier to work with the ribbon cable when the floppy disk assembly has already been detached from the bottom of the piano.
+It’s much easier to work with the ribbon cable when the floppy disk assembly has already been detached from the bottom of the control unit.

 Remove the Floppy Disk Drive from the Drive Bay